wacncontent/CustomizeTool/output/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 Azure Blob Storage is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
 A single blob can be any size.
 Blobs can be things like images, audio and video files, raw data, and document files.

 Just as files live in folders, storage blobs live in containers.
 After you have created a storage, you create one or more containers in the storage.
-For example, in a storage called “Scrapbook,” you can create containers in the storage called “images” to store pictures and another called “audio” to store audio files.
+For example, in a storage called "Scrapbook," you can create containers in the storage called "images" to store pictures and another called "audio" to store audio files.
 After you create the containers, you can upload individual blob files to them.

 - For more information on programmatically manipulating blobs, see [How to use blob storage from .NET](/documentation/articles/storage-dotnet-how-to-use-blobs).
 - For general information about Azure Storage,see [Storage documentation](/documentation/services/storage/).